fritzsche/cmorse/README.md

        The smaller the number of frames the lower the latency.
        Default value for the number of frames is 128 frames.

+   -l --list
+       List all the available midi source devices and audio devices

+   -m device --midi device
+       Use specified midi source device

+   -c device --serial device
+       Use specified serial source device.

+   -a device --audio device
+       Use specified audio device for output.

    -s --straight
        Straight key mode.

+   -x --exclusive (Windows only)
+        Use the WASAPI exclusive mode. **Experimental**

    -h
        Print this help text.
 ```

 Please notice the cmorse will use the default audio device you setup on your computer and the first MIDI input derive.
-If you have connected multiple Midi hardware to your computer you need to disconnect it.
+Using the option "--list" you receive a list of all hardware devices: midi / serial usb adapter and audio devices.

 # Alpha Code
 The code is in pre-beta stage and provided as is.
 There is no guarantee it works correct.
 So usage of this software is at your own risk.
 As of the early stage the software is likely to change frequently without prior notice.

 # Version History
+0.2 - Windows Audio Exclusive mode for lower latency
+    - support of serial usb adapter.
 0.1 - Initial Alpha Version.

 # License